arnad/drawer/README.md

 BasicViews and DetailViews must be wrapped in a div.

 BasicView and DetailView must both specify the prop myKind.
-This String is case sensitive.

 BasicView may specify a mapToDetail prop.
 This prop corresponds to a DetailView with the matching id.
 Clicking on the BasicView will start an animated transition to the DetailView with the corresponding id.